stefan-jeitler/change-blog/ReadMe.md

 ![Dependencies](./docs/assets/ChangeTracker.png)

-The development team automatically pushes its changes during deployment with all the information the management team needs.
+The development team automatically pushes its changes during deployment with all the information that the management team needs.

 ## Disclaimer